Subarachnoid hemorrhage & vasospasm

 How is a diagnosis made?

-- Computed Tomography (CT) is a noninvasive X-ray that provides detailed images of anatomical structures within the brain.
-It is especially useful to detect blood in or around the brain.
-A newer technology called CT angiography (CTA) involves the injection of contrast into the blood stream to view the arteries of the brain.
-CTA provides the best pictures of blood vessels (through angiography) and soft tissues (through CT).
+- Computed Tomography (CT) is a noninvasive X-ray that provides detailed images of anatomical structures within the brainand to detect any bleeding.
+CT angiography (CTA) involves the injection of contrast into the blood stream to view the arteries of the brain.

-- Lumbar puncture is an invasive procedure in which a hollow needle is inserted into the subarachnoid space of the spinal canal to detect blood in the cerebrospinal fluid (CSF).
+- Lumbar puncture is an invasive procedure in which a hollow needle is inserted in the low back to detect blood in the cerebrospinal fluid (CSF).
 The doctor will collect 2 to 4 tubes of CSF.
 If the CT scan does not show evidence of bleeding but the patient’s symptoms are typical for SAH, a lumbar puncture may be performed.

 - Angiogram is an invasive procedure in which a catheter is inserted into an artery and passed through the blood vessels to the brain.
-Once the catheter is in place, contrast dye is injected into the bloodstream and X-ray images are taken.
+Once the catheter is in place, contrast dye is injected into the bloodstream and X-rays are taken.

 What treatments are available?

 Treatment for SAH varies, depending on the underlying cause of the bleeding and the extent of damage to the brain.
 Treatment may include lifesaving measures, symptom relief, repair of the bleeding vessel, and complication prevention.

 For 10 to 14 days following SAH, the patient will remain in the neuroscience intensive care unit (NSICU), where doctors and nurses can watch closely for signs of renewed bleeding, vasospasm, hydrocephalus, and other potential complications.